10th Jun 2018 | US Open

 Top-70 on tour for birdie average

-In the last nine years each winner has ranked in the top-70 on tour for birdie average.
+In the last ten years each winner has ranked in the top-70 on tour for birdie average.
 Players are certain to make bogeys this week and those able to cancel them out with birdies will obviously stand a better chance.

 Top-70 on tour strokes gained tee to green